Azure-Samples/ms-identity-python-on-behalf-of/README.md

 ## Scenario

-1. The client Python Django Web App uses the Microsoft Authentication Library (MSAL) to sign-in and obtain a JWT access token from **Azure AD**.
+1. The client Python Django Web App uses the Microsoft Authentication Library (MSAL) to sign-in and obtain a JWT Access Token from **Azure AD**.
 2. The access token is used as a bearer token to authorize the user to call the Python Flask Web API protected **Azure AD**.

 ![Overview](./ReadmeFiles/topology.png)